wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 22 And the name of the chief captain thereof, was Miller** and the captain whom he ordered to go before him was called Snelling.***

-23 Now Snelling was a valiant man, and strove hard against the men of Britain, and the savages; even until Miller the chief captain arrived.
+23 Now Snelling was a valiant man, and strove hard against the men of Britain, and the savages ; even until Miller the chief captain arrived.

 * Ohio
 ** Col. Miller